Post

 mp0: /pool/nextcloud_data,mp=/srv/nextcloud

-Now that the LXC container is set up and has the storage, we will proceed with the installation of Nextcloud AIO.
+Now that the LXC container is set up and has access to the storage, we will proceed with the installation of Nextcloud AIO.

 1. Start the LXC: Start the newly created LXC container from the Proxmox Web Interface or via the command line: